sotch-pr35mac/syng/README.md

       - A Material Design for the User Interface
    - Modified Version of [node-cc-cedict](https://github.com/johnheroy/node-cc-cedict) by [John Heroy](http://johnheroy.com/)
       - Node.js framework for CC-CEDICT Dictionary
+      - An alternative to this might be: [cc-cedict-php2json](https://github.com/pffy/php-cedict2json)

 ## __Contributors__
 - [Preston Stosur-Bassett](http://www.stosur.info)